top of page

 Inventory - Irvine Bookkeeping

-2. Another Liability Account is NEGATIVE
+2. Loan Account is Negative

 Besides the Accounts Payable, other liability accounts could be negative.
 Every time we pay the loan, we create a debit amount to decrease the loan account.
 One day, we pay off all the loans and make the balance is $0.00.
-If the liability account is Negative, there are 2 situations:

-- We overpaid the loan, or we paid much more than the loan amount.
+• We overpaid the loan, or we paid much more than the loan amount.

-- Or: there is no opening balance, all loan payments were recorded as debit, and make the balance is negative.
+• Or: there is no opening balance, all loan payments were recorded as debit, and make the balance is negative.

 Let’s take a car loan as an example for the second situation.
 The image below shows how to record a new car into QuickBooks.